-3.1 Supporting our employees as a result of a disability, gender or other protected characteristic
+3.1 Supporting our employees as a result of a disability, sex or other protected characteristic appropriate.
+We will work with you to identify what reasonable adjustments may help you to attend work regularly.

 We are committed to supporting you during periods of sickness absence.
-If your sickness absence falls within the definition of the Equality Act 2010, in respect of a disability or other protected characteristics, reasonable adjustments will be considered utilising the Disability Information and Reasonable Adjustments Guide, the Menopause Guide or other related guidance, as appropriate.
-We will work with you to identify what reasonable adjustments may help you to attend work regularly.
+If your sickness absence falls within the definition of the Equality Act 2010, in respect of a disability or other protected characteristics, reasonable adjustments will be considered utilising the Disability: Reasonable Adjustments Guide, the Menopause Guide or other related guidance, as